nabilafarhin/nabilafarhin.github.io/statement.md

 ## Statement

-I am currently engaged in the study of public opinion attitudes towards European integration, with a particular focus on support for solidarity.
-This has become prominent in light of the various crises experienced by the EU in the last decades, taking into account the conflicts that these have brought to the forefront, both between countries and within countries.
+The main goal of my research is to study public opinion attitudes towards European integration, with a particular focus on support for solidarity: what determines public support for European solidarity, and what are its political consequences for party competition.

-First, I have worked on the determinants and consequences of solidarity towards European states or citizens, for example, whether attitudes towards solidarity have consequences in terms of electoral behavior.
-Secondly, I have focused on Europolitanism, a European form of transnationalism, to study its consequences in terms of attitudes, by showing that transnational experiences reduce fears and promote the inclusion of immigrants, and political behavior, showing that Europolitanism promotes greater participation in European politics and favors mobilisation for green and left-wing parties.

-Finally, I study representation in terms of both congruence and responsiveness between elites and voters.
-In my doctoral thesis, I studied the responsiveness of Italian parties and governments to citizens’ policy priorities.
-Furthermore, I have also worked on an ERC funded project called ResponsiveGov at the University of Leicester, where I was responsible for data collection and coordination of other coders on various policy junctures.
-Finally, I collaborated on the elite survey conducted in the REScEU project.
+Secondly, I am interested in understanding the political consequences of individual transnationalism: is the transnationalisation of everyday lives across the EU translating into the transnationalisation of the political process?

-More recently, I have started to focus on the analysis of eco-social policies from the perspective of public opinion, i.e., policies for the transition to a green economy that also include forms of compensation for the most affected social categories.
-In this regard I have recently collaborated on the drafting of a survey conducted in five European countries, in which we analyze precisely these characteristics also with a survey experiment.
+Recently, I started to focus on the analysis of eco-social policies, i.e., policies for the transition to a green economy that also include forms of  compensation for the most affected social categories.

-Finally, following the Russian invasion of Ukraine, I started investigating attitudes towards energy and compensation policies.
+Finally, following the Russian invasion of Ukraine, I became interested in investigating attitudes towards energy and compensation policies.

+I pursue this research in the broader context of public support for European integration.

+You can check out my work [here](https://scholar.google.com/citations?user=CdHzHt0AAAAJ&hl=en).